jcourtois/ac-chef-tutorial/README.md

 ##Setting up the Local Environment

 ### Berkshelf
 Berkshelf is a dependency manager for Chef.
-The cookbook we write will depend on cookbooks written by the chef community.
-B

 Berkshelf uses a file called Berksfile to determine what dependencies to fetch and where to fetch these dependencies from.
 You will notice that an empty Berksfile has been created for you.

 Add the following lines to your Berksfile.
 ```ruby